laravel/docs/requests.md

         //
     }

-To check if the given key is absent from the request, you may use the `missing` method.
-This method returns `true` if the value is missing from the request:
+To check if the given key is absent from the request, you may use the `missing` method:

     if ($request->missing('foo') {
         //